-Judgment Title: McCrystal -v- Minister for Children & Youth Affairs & ors
+Judgment Title: McCrystal -v- Minister for Children and Youth Affairs & ors

 Neutral Citation: IESC 53